MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-walktrough-designing-reports-multiple-tables.md

 1. In the `launch.json` file set the `"startupObjectId"` to the **Id** of the report object and the `"startupObjectType"` to `Report`.

-2. Press the `F5` key to deploy the app and access the Web Client.
+2. Press the  `F5` key to compile and run the report in Dynamics 365 Business Central.

-3. If you have not disabled the [UseRequestPage Property](properties/devenv-userequestpage-property) you will be shown a request page.
+3. If you have not disabled the [UseRequestPage Property](properties/devenv-userequestpage-property) you will be shown a request page in the Web Client.

      The following illustration shows an example of the request page that is displayed when the report is run.